eigerco/polka-storage/cli/polka-storage/storagext-cli/README.md

 ### `settle-deal-payments`

-As a storage provider, you are entitled to your payment (when you are well behaved), you can reclaim your payment by calling `settle-deal-payments`.
+As a storage provider, you are entitled to your payment (when you are well behaved), you can claim your payment by calling`settle-deal-payments`.
 The command takes a list of IDs for the deals to be processed.

 ```